-Download the .PDF application for the post of Professional Secretary (Pressure, Agri, MSP)
+Download the .PDF vacancy offer for the post of Professional Secretary (Pressure, Agri, MSP)

 Applications are invited for the post of Professional Secretary at the Baltic Marine Environment Protection Commission - Helsinki Commission (HELCOM) Secretariat to coordinate the work related to three subsidiary bodies of HELCOM: Working Group on Reduction of Pressures from the Baltic Sea Catchment Area (Pressure), the Group on Sustainable Agricultural Practices (Agri) and the HELCOM-VASAB Working Group on Maritime Spatial Planning (MSP WG).
 The post, which is based in Helsinki, Finland, will become vacant on 1 July 2020.

 HELCOM is an intergovernmental organization (Denmark, Estonia, the European Union, Finland, Germany, Latvia, Lithuania, Poland, Russia and Sweden) with its headquarters (Secretariat) in Helsinki, Finland, working to protect the marine environment of the Baltic Sea.
 At present there are around 30 staff members at the HELCOM Secretariat and the working language is English.